 Hiring

 So, you’re ready to expand your team and hire the next employee?
-Before you start what can be a lengthy and expensive process, it’s important to take the time to fully assess the role, the requirements and the process.
+Before you start what can be a lengthy and expensive process, it’s important to take the time to fully assess the role, the requirements, and the process.

 The following checklist will ensure you’ve considered all the angles and have done the necessary ground work to start the process.

-Determine workload
+Determine Workload

 If this is a new role, determine if there’s enough work to keep someone 100% occupied.
+It’s essential to avoid creating a position that might lead to boredom or inefficiency due to an insufficient workload.

-Check budget and approvals
+Check Budget and Approvals

-Check to see if there is anyone on the team who is interested in or suitable for the new role?
+Check to see if there is anyone on the team who is interested in or suitable for the new role.
 Do you need to address potential disappointment if someone internally wants the role but isn’t the right candidate?

 Think about what the turnover has been like in that department.
 Whether high or low, find out why.
 If high, have you identified the right people to join in the past?
 If low, find out why people stay and use that as part of the selling features for the new position.

 Assess the existing job description to see if it needs to be altered or re-written.
+Job roles and expectations can evolve over time, and it’s important to ensure that the job description accurately reflects the current needs of the role.

 Decide if the role has enough scope to allow growth or if it’s really more of a maintenance role.
 This helps you identify some of the necessary attributes of the person you are about to hire.